Ra McGuire: Biography

 In 2007, he served as one of three judges for the CBC's Seven Wonders of Canada competition and co-produced his son, Connor McGuire's first solo album, Different After Dawn.

 McGuire was featured when Trooper performed in the 2010 Olympics Victory Ceremonies in Vancouver on February 21, 2010.
 Coverage of the event was broadcast in Canada and around the world on networks such as CTV and Much Music.

 On April 25, 2012, Ra and Debbie McGuire were awarded the World Harmony Run's Torchbearer Award for their collaborative commitment to inspire cultural harmony and community spirit through music, and champion the importance of fine arts in education.

 On November 19, 2012, McGuire was presented with a SOCAN National Achievement Award, which is presented to artists who have had outstanding success, predominantly in the Canadian music industry, over the span of their career.
 He also received three more SOCAN Classic Awards for "Raise A Little Hell", "General Hand Grenade", and "Janine", co-written with songwriting partner Brian Smith.

+McGuire along with Brian Smith retired in 2021.

 On May 18, 2023, Trooper was inducted into the Canadian Music Hall of Fame and McGuire received the Juno statuette as one of the inducted members.

-Retirement

-Quoted from their official Facebook group, as of November 8, 2021, the final two founding members are retiring:

-"We have some news.
-Ra and Smitty are officially retiring.
-They've already been *unofficially* retired for a year and a half, so they've just decided to continue not working, since they've realized that they're getting pretty good at it.
-They are both healthy and happy, they've just decided that this is the best time to step back from the road and enjoy the life that this unplanned time-off has dropped them into.
-It's been a difficult decision and today marks a bittersweet and emotional turning point in their lives.
-They send their love to all their fans, friends, and everyone with whom they've shared the joyous, rockin', love-filled cross-Canada party that is Trooper.
-They will sorely miss you all.

-BUT HOLD ON ...
-If you've been looking forward to the next Trooper show, don't despair.
-Ra and Smitty have given their blessing to the rest of the band and crew to carry on as Trooper without them!
-More on this soon."
+On September 6, 2024, Trooper was inducted into the BC Entertainment Hall of Fame, and McGuire was honoured with a star on the Granville Street StarWalk, located outside the Commodore Ballroom in Vancouver.